-In September 2014, in connection with the acquisition of the shares in Samco, we issued \$150,000 thousand principal amount of convertible senior notes in a private placement.
+In September 2014, in connection with the acquisition of the shares in Samco, we issued \$150,000 thousand principal amount of convertible senior notes due 2019 in a private placement.
 We pay interest at a fixed rate of 4.50% per annum, payable semiannually in arrears.
-The convertible senior notes are convertible into common stock of DHT at any time until one business day prior to their maturity.
-The initial conversion price for the convertible senior notes is \$8.125 per share of common stock (equivalent to an initial conversion rate of 123.0769 shares of common stock per \$1,000 thousand aggregate principal amount of convertible senior notes), subject to customary anti-dilution adjustments.
-The conversion price is subject to adjustment based on cash dividends paid on our common stock and as of December 31, 2017 the conversion price was \$6.3282.
+The convertible senior notes due 2019 are convertible into common stock of DHT at any time until one business day prior to their maturity.
+The initial conversion price for the convertible senior notes due 2019 is \$8.125 per share of common stock (equivalent to an initial conversion rate of 123.0769 shares of common stock per \$1,000 thousand aggregate principal amount of convertible senior notes), subject to customary anti-dilution adjustments.
+The conversion price is subject to adjustment based on cash dividends paid on our common stock and as of December 31, 2018 the conversion price was \$6.2599.
 We received net proceeds of approximately \$145,500 thousand (after placement agent expenses, but before other transaction expenses).
-The convertible senior notes were initially recognized at fair value, but are carried at amortized cost.
+The convertible senior notes due 2019 were initially recognized at fair value, but are carried at amortized cost.
 The value of the conversion option is being calculated using a Black & Scholes model.
-Fees related to the issue of the convertible senior notes are amortized over the life of the convertible senior notes.
-In 2016, we acquired in the open market \$27.0 million of our convertible senior notes at an average price of 91.7% of par and in 2017 we acquired in the open market \$17.2 million of our convertible senior notes at an average price of 91.8 million.
+Fees related to the issue of the convertible senior notes due 2019 are amortized over the life of the convertible senior notes.
+In 2016, we acquired in the open market \$27.0 million of our convertible senior notes due 2019 at an average price of 99.0% of par.
+In August 2018, approximately \$73.0 million of the convertible senior notes due 2019 have been cancelled and the subsequent outstanding amount is then \$32.9 million.